Get Away from It All: 8 Relaxing Things to Do in Hawaii

 If you're a beginner, consider joining a guided meditation at a location such as the Mu Ryang Sa Buddhist Temple on Oahu, which offers both yoga and meditation.
 The temple is a beautiful place of serenity, and they offer a free guided meditation every Saturday afternoon.
 Be sure to check their website for details.

-Another beautiful spot is the Bydo-in on Oahu’s windward coast.
-This place is fairly well traveled, but it’s still stunning and offers relaxing grounds on which to medidate.
+Another beautiful spot is the Bydo-in on Oahu's windward coast.
+This place is fairly well-traveled but still stunning and offers relaxing grounds to meditate.
 There's even a gong to ring at the start of your visit.
 You'll pay a small fee to enter the grounds.

-Byodo In Oahu - John Di RienzoByodo-In Temple, Oahu
+A view across the pond at the Byodo In Oahu taken by John Di RienzoByodo-In Temple, Oahu

 5. Wake Up Your Inner Artist: Stroll Through an Art Gallery

-Whether you’re an art fanatic or not, you'll find a thriving art scene in Hawaii.
+Whether you're an art fanatic or not, you'll find a thriving art scene in Hawaii.
 From public museums to private galleries and art fairs, there's plenty to choose from on all the islands.
-The Honolulu Museum of Art is a stellar little museum, which also runs tours of Doris Duke’s Shanri La, a staggeringly beautiful estate that heiress called home for many years.
+The Honolulu Museum of Art is a stellar little museum that also runs tours of Doris Duke's Shanri La, a staggeringly beautiful estate the heiress called home for many years.
 There is also the Pegge Hopper Art Gallery.

 6. Spend a Day in a Botanical Garden

-With so much incredible natural beauty around you, you may wonder why you should bother going to a cultivated garden in Hawaii.
-However, Hawaii boasts several unique and stunning gardens, which will help you learn about the tropical flora of the Hawaiian Islands and beyond.
+With so much incredible natural beauty around you, you may wonder why you should bother going to a cultivated garden in Hawaii, as there is beauty everywhere you look!
+However, Hawaii boasts several unique and stunning gardens that will help you learn about the tropical flora of the Hawaiian Islands and beyond.

-The Limahuli Garden & Preserve on Kauai is another place to visit, especially if you're looking to get a better understanding of the Hawaiian people and their intrinsic connection to their beautiful land.
-The garden is home to many native plants, as well as endangered plants, which horticulturists work to maintain and preserve.
+The Limahuli Garden & Preserve on Kauai is another place to visit, especially if you're looking to better understand the Hawaiian people and their intrinsic connection to their beautiful land.
+The garden is home to many native and endangered plants, which horticulturists work to maintain and preserve.

 7. Fun in the Sun: Boating

 There are plenty of options when it comes to boating.
-You will find a kayak, sailboat, or yacht tour off just about any major tourist beach or cove you are near.
+You will find a kayak, sailboat, or yacht tour off just about any popular tourist beach or cove.

-On Maui, several Lahaina tour boat companies also offer whale-watching and snorkel trips.
+On Maui, several companies also offer whale-watching and snorkel trips right off Ka'anapali Beach or from the Maalaea Harbor.
 Consider spending a day on the water to clear the mind.
 You can book these excursions along with your villa.

 8. Enjoy Hawaii's Beaches & Famous Sunsets

-No list of relaxing things to do in Hawaii would be complete without a beach suggestion.
-Of course, there are a ton of options when it comes to beaches in Hawaii, but some will naturally be more relaxing than others.
+Of course, there are many options when it comes to beaches in Hawaii, but some will naturally be more relaxing than others.

-The Punalu'u Black Sand Beach is a must-see when you're on the Big Island of Hawaii.
+The Punalu'u Black Sand Beach is a must-see if you're on the Big Island of Hawaii.
 Its name comes from the unique black sand that makes up the shore.
-It creates a one-of-kind visual when the waves break on the shore, and you'll want to experience this amazing visual for yourself.
+It creates a one-of-a-kind visual when the waves break on the shore, and you'll want to experience this amazing visual for yourself.

-Kapalua and Kaanapali Beaches on Maui are both wonderful beaches to check out if you want to kick it on a beach that offers walk-to service, including drinks and dinner.
+Kapalua and Kaanapali Beaches on Maui are beautiful beaches to check out if you want to kick it on a beach that offers walk-to service, including drinks and dinner.
 Sunsets are also crazy beautiful, as they boast outer-island views of Molokai and Lanai.

 Even bustling Waikiki has its charms at sunset.
-There is certainly something to sharing the experience of a Hawaiian sunset with thousands of others who have made a conscious effort to be present and drink in the experience.
-There is a certain peace to the moment that seems to connect everyone on the shore.
+There is certainly something nourishing about sharing the experience of a Hawaiian sunset with others who have made a conscious effort to be present and drink in the experience.
+The moment seems to connect everyone on the shore.

 Remember to Book Chill Out Time in Hawaii!